 Performance Objective 2: Use continuous improvement to identify and improve operations and outcomes in every department and campus.
-This is an ongoing concern that will be measured in the 2024 school year.
+This is an ongoing concern that will be measured in the 2025 school year.

 Evaluation Data Sources: Continuous Improvement PDSA charts will be one of the items that we look for in every room during T-TESS observations and Walk-Throughs.
 Three strategic walk-throughs will be conducted to measure this objective.
 The first walk will be in early fall, a second in late winter, and final walk in early spring.
+RMS will also add a layer of Instructional Calibration walks to verify the use of all academic systems.

-Strategy 1 Details Rev riews Strategy 1: Employ continuous improvement cycles in all core classes for each unit of instruction.
-Formative Summative Actions: 1.)
+Strategy 1: Employ continuous improvement cycles in all core classes for each unit of instruction.

+Actions: 1.)
 1st PD portion of the CI (Continuous Improvement) cycle will be done the first week of each nine weeks with Instructional coach and administration.

-Nov Jan Mar June 2.)
+- 2.)
 Evidence on PDSA will be collected by admin and Instructional Coach during walkthroughs and a administrative PDSA cycle will be held during admin staff meeting to address needs for teachers.
-Core teacher evidence/PDSA training will occur during August PLC by Instructional Coach and MTSS Specialist.
-35% 3.)
+Core teacher evidence/PDSA training will occur during August PLC by Instructional Coach and MTSS Specialist. - 3.)
 Individual teacher support will be delivered by coaches and admin as needed.

-Staff Responsible for Monitoring: Instructional Coach MTSS Specialist Administration Department chairs Teachers ESF Levers: Lever 2: Strategic Staffing Problem Statements: Student Learning 2
+Staff Responsible for Monitoring: Instructional Coach

+MTSS Specialist Administration

+Department chairs

+ESF Levers:

+Lever 2: Strategic Staffing

-Strategy 2 Details Reviews Strategy 2: Use behavioral MTSS data as well as other discipline data to increase student time in class.
-This will be Formative Sur Summative measured by end of the year discipline results.
-Richland Middle School has set a reduction goal of 5% from the previous 2023 year of students who were out of placement (In School Suspension) Nov Jan Mar June Actions: 1.)
+Strategy 2: Use behavioral MTSS data as well as other discipline data to increase student time in class.
+This will be measured by end of the year discipline results.
+Richland Middle School has set a reduction goal of 5% from the previous 2024 year of students who were out of placement (In School Suspension)

+Actions: 1.)
 Data will be collected by asst. principals each of the five MTSS sessions throughout the school year.

-35% 2.)
-Administrators will review the discipline data on a weekly basis and utilize progressive discipline to help remediate inappropriate students behavior which in turn will provide a better experience in the classroom.
-3.)
+- 2.)
+Administrators will review the discipline data on a weekly basis and utilize progressive discipline to help remediate inappropriate students behavior which in turn will provide a better experience in the classroom. - 3.)
 Administrators will begin weekly discipline reviews to ensure effectiveness of behavior monitoring systems by educators.

-Staff Responsible for Monitoring: Administration Academic coach Counselors ESF Levers: Lever 2: Strategic Staffing Problem Statements: Demographics 1 No Progress Accomplished Continue/Modify X Discon tinue 1 1
+Counselors

+ESF Levers:

+Lever 2: Strategic Staffing

+Problem Statements: Demographics 1 - Perceptions 1

 Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
-RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2025 school year.
 These are all areas of need for improvement.
 Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
 This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.